cybera/text2img/README.md

 Run `$ nvidia-smi` command to check for the new CUDA version to ensure it's been upgraded.

-### 6. Start the jupyter, fastapi, and streamlit services
+### 6. Start the JupyterLab, FastAPI, and Streamlit services

 Clone the repo into your VM: